 Figure 5-6 – Hardware-Software Interaction Analysis

-The two-way arrow depicted in Figure 5-6 is meant to represent the flow of information between the HSIA, which is a system level analysis, and the specification of software requirements.
+The bi-directional arrow depicted in Figure 5-6 is meant to represent the flow of information between the HSIA, which is a system level analysis, and the specification of software requirements.
 On one hand, software requirements, as well as potential hardware failures, are input to the HSIA; on the other hand, the HSIA can trigger the definition of new software requirements, in case it is verified that the software reaction to specific hardware failures is not or not adequately specified.

 [ECSS-Q-30-02] clause 7 provides detailed requirements for the performance of the HSIA.